tbogdala/rust-llama.cpp/README.md

 Behavior of the original repo isn't guaranteed to stay the same!
 Any deviations should be mentioned in the above list. **HOWEVER** ... if there's unit tests for a method, you can be sure some attention has been paid to at least try to get it working in a reasonable manner.

+### Notes:

+* Setting `ModelOptions::context_size` to zero will cause memory errors currently as that is what is used to create the buffers to send through the FFI.

 ## Running tests